-- Double Nickel is a natural fermentation product derived from a species of the soil-dwelling bacterial genus Bacillus (two different Bacillus species have been used to produce the biopesticides Serenade and Sonata).
-It's registered to control most grape diseases.
-It's given us poor to fair control of PM under very high disease pressure but good to very good control under more moderate pressure; poor control of downy mildew under high pressure; and fair to good control of Botrytis under moderate pressure.
-The product is OMRI certified. - Biopesticides and disease pressure.
-The live organisms and natural products produced by them that are sold for disease control rarely have the same level of activity as the standard synthetic fungicides used in grape production.
-This becomes all the more apparent when we test various products under high disease pressure, which is intended to separate the stronger from the less-strong materials.
-However, anybody who plans to use biopesticides (or at least, anyone who plans to use them and remain in business) knows that they must to be viewed as a mere component within a much broader integrated system that stresses limiting inoculum, employs various cultural techniques to limit disease development (e.g., good canopy management), and perhaps utilizes less-susceptible cultivars if such are available for the intended market.
+• Biopesticides and disease pressure.
+There's an increasing number of new biopesticides hitting the marketplace, in part because of their obvious appeals if they work and in part because (relatedly) they're easier to register than conventional materials.
+As discussed previously, the live organisms and natural products produced by them that are sold for disease control rarely have the same level of activity as the standard synthetic fungicides used in grape production.
+This becomes all the more apparent when we test various products under high disease pressure, which is intended to differentiate the stronger from the less-strong materials.
+However, anybody who plans to rely on biopesticides (or at least, anyone who plans to do so and remain in business) knows that they must to be viewed merely as one component within a much broader integrated system that stresses limiting inoculum, the use of cultural techniques to limit disease development, and perhaps utilizing less-susceptible cultivars if such are available for the intended market.

-Case in point: as alluded to above, in 2014 we conducted two powdery mildew control trials: one in a 'Chardonnay' vineyard with extremely high disease pressure (99% of the surface area of unsprayed clusters was diseased, they were complete toast); the other, in a 'Rosette' vineyard, had moderate pressure (40% of the unsprayed surface area was diseased).
-As the table below shows, the biopesticide Double Nickel provided only 24% control relative to the unsprayed vines in the Chardonnay vineyard even when applied every 7 days, but it provided 92% control in the Rosette vineyard when applied every 14 days.
+Case in point: a couple of years ago we conducted two powdery mildew control trials in different settings.
+One was in a vineyard of highly susceptible 'Chardonnay' where inoculum was abundant and pressure was high; 99% of the surface area of unsprayed clusters was diseased by late summer.
+The other was in a vineyard of the moderately susceptible hybrid 'Rosette' where inoculum was less abundant and pressure was moderate; here, "only" 40% of the surface area of unsprayed clusters became diseased.
+Result: the biopesticide Double Nickel provided only 24% control relative to the unsprayed vines in the Chardonnay vineyard even when applied every 7 days, whereas it provided 92% control in the Rosette vineyard when applied every 14 days.
 Similarly, when the biopesticide Oso was alternated with JMS Stylet Oil at 2-week intervals (both vineyards), it provided only 57% control in the Chardonnay vineyard but 97% control in the Rosette vineyard.